hacera/daml-on-fabric/README.md

 **Important: the ledger will connect to a Fabric network specified in *config.json* file.**

-Generally, if you run the ledger against a local network, you need to provide additional argument to SBT, like this:
+Generally, if you run the ledger not against a local network, you need to provide additional argument to SBT, like this:

 ```
-$ sbt "run ..." -J-DfabricConfigFile=./config.local.json
+$ sbt "run ..." -J-DfabricConfigFile=<configuration file>
 ```

+By default, it will use "config.json", which you can use for reference.

 #### Services, or "Roles"